 Windows Server 2003 is due to reach the end of it’s life in July 2015, meaning that Microsoft will no longer support the software with further patches or security updates.
 This end of life includes all versions of Windows Server 2003 and all the sub-editions of the product: the Itanium x64 editions, the Compute Cluster Edition, the Datacenter Edition, the Web Edition and the Enterprise edition.

 Welcome to ESP Projects!
-Based in Sheffield, South Yorkshire, we provide IT Support, Web Design, Cloud Computing and other IT Services to small and medium sized businesses, Charities, Social Enterprise and Third Sector organisations.
-We work locally, regionally or even on a UK-wide basis.
-Our clients include all manner of companies from small home businesses to complex operations based across multiple offices.
+We are growing company based in Sheffield, South Yorkshire and we provide IT Support, Web Design, Cloud Computing and other IT Services to any organisation.
+Whether you are a small or medium sized business or you are a third sector charity, we have IT solutions that will suit you.
+We will work locally, regionally or even on a UK-wide basis.
+Our clients include all manner of companies from small home businesses, to complex operations based across multiple offices.
 You can see what some of them say about us here.

 ESP is committed to the concept of ‘Ethical IT’, and will always seek to build long term relationships based on trust, value for money and high quality solutions that are sensitive to your needs and budgets.
 You can read more about the ESP ethos here.